 While the majority of the club’s victories this season have come with 3-4- 3 in place, there have been a few indications of late, both on and off the pitch, that suggests 3-5-2 could be in Conte’s thinking.

 The introduction of Cesc Fabregas in Chelsea’s 4-2 FA Cup semi-final win over Tottenham, and his appearance in the 4-2 defeat of Southampton, saw the structure of the team resemble more of a 3-5-2 formation.

 Read more: Selling Cesc Fabregas is a mistake Chelsea shouldn't make

 Eden Hazard and Diego Costa received the plaudits after those two games, but Fabregas was just as influential as the pair after joining Nemanja Matic and PFA Player of the Year N’Golo Kante in the midfield.

 Fabregas’ displays may be more of a reflection of his ability rather than his role in the system, but with the added invention and control the Spaniard gives a side, 3-5- 2 maybe a system Conte tests again before the end of the season.

 Additionally, several of the players being linked with a move to Stamford Bridge this summer would fit into a 3-5- 2 shape.

-Everton’s Romelu Lukaku is a Chelsea transfer target while rumours persist that Real Madrid striker Alvaro Morata could make a switch to Stamford Bridge and link up with Conte for the second time in his career.
+Everton’s Chelsea transfer target while rumours persist that Real Madrid striker Alvaro Morata could make a switch to Stamford Bridge and link up with Conte for the second time in his career.